kielabokkie/jsonapi-behat-extension/README.md

     @Then /^echo last request$/
     @Then /^echo last response$

+Note: The last two definitions are for debugging purposes and only show output when you use the `pretty` formatting option of Behat, i.e. `./vendor/bin/behat -f pretty`.

 To get a list of all available step definitions including examples you can run the following command: